EdwhakKB/SC-SP-ENGINE/README.md

   * New Dad Left sing sprite
   * Unused stage lights are now used
 ### Week 2:
-  * Both BF and Skid & Pump does "Hey!" animations
+  * Both BF and Skid & Pump does "Hey!" animations (Todo: Make bf use "cheer" from VSlice)
   * Thunders does a quick light flash and zooms the camera in slightly
   * Added a quick transition/cutscene to Monster
 ### Week 3: